In no specific order! Frequently updated. Make a suggestion!

 A charming, elegant, and exceedingly popular international film star with a gentle, understated beauty, actress Lilli Palmer was born as Lilli Marie Peiser on May 24, 1914, in Posen, Prussia.
 She was the daughter of Rose Lissman, an Austrian Jewish actress, and Alfred Peiser, a German Jewish surgeon...

 Mario Adorf, a tell-tale name indeed.
-Mario calls to mind the actor's Italian roots (his father was a Calabrian surgeon) whereas Adorf reveals his German origins (his mother was a radiologist from German-speaking Alsace).
+Mario calls to mind the actor's Italian roots (his father was a Calabrian surgeon) whereas Adorf reveals his German origins (his mother was a radiologist from the German region Eifel).
 As for the full name Mario Adorf it echoes to perfection the international character of this living legend's long career...

 At thirteen years, German-born and raised Hardy Kruger became a member of the "Hitler Jugend" (Hitler Youth), as did all 13-year-old boys in Germany then.
 The purpose of the organization was to prepare the boys for military service.
 At age 15, Hardy made his film debut in a German picture (Junge Adler